Duphlux/duphlux-ionic-sdk/README.md

   - Run `ionic serve`

 # Testing in the browser
-head to https://duphlux.com/documentation under "Call Simulator" to simulate a call authentication in the browser.
+head to https://duphlux.com/documentation#simulate-call to simulate a call authentication in the browser, making testing with `ionic serve` easy

 # Documentation
   - https://duphlux.com/documentation